noir-lang/noir/docs/docs/noir/standard_library/meta/expr.md

 If this expression is an integer literal, return the integer as a field as well as whether the integer is negative (true) or not (false).

+### as_for

+#include_code as_for noir_stdlib/src/meta/expr.nr rust

+If this expression is a for statement over a single expression, return the identifier, the expression and the for loop body.

+### as_for_range

+#include_code as_for noir_stdlib/src/meta/expr.nr rust

+If this expression is a for statement over a range, return the identifier, the range start, the range end and the for loop body.

 ### as_let

 #include_code as_let noir_stdlib/src/meta/expr.nr rust